lnbits/lnbits/README.md

 ![Lightning network wallet](https://i.imgur.com/EHvK6Lq.png)
-# LNbits, free and open-source lightning-network wallet/accounts system
+# LNbits v0.1 BETA, free and open-source lightning-network wallet/accounts system
 https://lnbits.com, or run your own LNbits server!

 LNbits is a very simple Python server that sits on top of any funding source, and can be used as: